 Hoan Kiem Lake

 There are numerous interesting things which make visitors feel impressive when they visit Hanoi, especially with 18 lakes here.
-They are lungs of the city.
-Hanoi has a plenty of lakes, but Hoan Kiem Lake or Sword Lake is in its cultural and historical heart.
+They are the lungs of the city.
+Hanoi has plenty of lakes, but Hoan Kiem Lake or Sword Lake is in its cultural and historical heart.
 It is much smaller than West Lake, but the Hanoi The Old Quarter wraps around it, making for a relaxing escape from the bustle and chaos of the Old Quarter’s streets

 The legend of Hoan Kiem Lake

 In the middle of Hoan Kiem lake is a small island with a small stone Pagoda.
 Of course, you cannot get to it because there are no boats or bridges to the island.
-According to its legend, this lake witnessed heroic past of the country.
+According to its legend, this lake witnessed the heroic past of the country.
 Initially, the small islet featured the Ta Vong Temple, they built it during the eighteenth-century by the Trinh rulers.
 Nevertheless, it disappeared during the reign of the powerful Nguyen.
 The foundation of the tower traces back to the end of the nineteenth century when the French forces dominated the country.
 A Vietnamese bureaucrat who worked for the French government received permission to construct a tower in memory of Le Loi who led the Vietnamese people to victory against the forces of Ming dynasty in the fifteenth century.
 In the past, Le Loi King was endowed with great strength by a mystical sword which had been given by a Golden Turtle God.
 The sword helped him to unite the forces and secure victory to protect the independence of the country.
 Nowadays, people said that the magical turtle used to guard in Hoan Kiem Lake.

 The Turtle Tower in the middle of Hoan Kiem Lake